Why workspace matters

-Moving towards well-being
+Moving toward well-being

-Doing office work usually means sitting at a desk for most, if not all of the day.
+Doing office work usually means sitting at a desk for most, if not all, of the day.
 But sitting down for long periods is bad for your body and your mind.
 It raises the risk of muscle problems, heart disease, diabetes, and other serious health concerns.

 With such serious long-term effects, it’s no wonder some people claim that “sitting is the new smoking.”

 The good news is that pretty much any form of exercise can reduce stress.
 You don’t have to join a gym, pump iron, or run five miles—just build some vigorous movement into your day, in a way that works for you.

 Try this: once an hour during the workday, take a break to physically move around—even if it’s just to take a few steps and loosen up.
 Moving for just two minutes an hour reduces your risk of dying by 33%—a pretty good return for investing just one-thirtieth of your day!

 To get you started, Calm Body has a great range of sessions for morning stretches, mindful warm-ups, afternoon reset, and evening wind-down.